 - Prefer Filter() over Search()

-- Avoid complex logic inside filters
+- Avoid complex logic in filters

 - Use Power Automate for calculations